ML-K67-HUST/MUSIC-GENRE-CLASSIFICATION/report/temp.md

 	- Distance weights: Data points that are farther from the point being considered will have smaller weights.
 The weight formula $W$ based on the distance $d$ can be expressed as follows: $W=1/(d^2)$
  	This ensures that closer data points have a greater influence on the prediction.

-The values of the above hyper-parameters considered in the implementation of this project is:
+The values of the above hyper-parameters considered in the implementation of this project are:
 - n_neighbors: $[1,40]$;
 - $p: [1,2]$;
 - $w: ['uniform', 'distance']$;